Fbada006/ArtMaker/README.md

 - Are the changes big and do they make a lot of impact?
 Please open an issue [here](https://github.com/Fbada006/ArtMaker/issues?q=is%3Aissue) or reach out to [Ferdinand](https://github.com/Fbada006), [Emmanuel](https://github.com/emmanuelmuturia) or [Caleb](https://github.com/CalebKL) and let's discuss.
-- Ensure your change is properly formatted by running:
+- Ensure your change is properly formatted by running the following command from the terminal:

 ```gradle
 ./gradlew spotlessApply
 ```

+The CI will fail if the code is not properly formatted.
 Please correct any failures before requesting a review.

 Take into account that changes and requests can be rejected if they don't align with the **purpose of the library**.
-To not waste any time you can always open an issue [here](https://github.com/Fbada006/ArtMaker/issues?q=is%3Aissue) or talk to us before you start making any changes.
+To ensure you do not waste any time, you can always open an issue [here](https://github.com/Fbada006/ArtMaker/issues?q=is%3Aissue) or talk to us before you start making any changes.